Aldiansyah-ar/AIWebBuilderUMKM/README.md

 ## Overview
 <p style="text-align: justify;">
   UMKM (Micro, Small, and Medium Enterprises) are productive businesses operated by individuals, groups, households, or small-scale business entities.
 To simplify the digitization process for UMKM, we offer a flexible and user-friendly web creation solution through AI Web Builder UMKM.
 This platform features a chat panel and a live preview specifically designed for entrepreneurs.
 Through a prompt-based system, users can describe their business to create a company website instantly.
-Without requiring any coding skills, the web design can be downloaded directly in a ZIP format for practical and efficient site management.
 </p>

 ## Stack